 - Screw the existing supply tubes coming down from the faucet tailpieces onto the top two outlets on the check valve, with the hot water line positioned on the left and the cold water line on the right.

 - Now run the new water supply tubes from the check valve to the hot- and cold-water shut-off valves.
 Make sure they are connected to the correct valves.
 Normally, the hot water pipe will be the one on the left, and the cold water pipe will be on the right as they come out of the wall or up through the floor.
-If this isn’t the case, you will need to make adjustments.

 - With the new supply tubes tightly connected, you can mount the check valve to the wall, using the screws provided in the kit.